aalbedewi98/Intelligent-Agents-January-2026/discussion.md

 - Agent-based systems are autonomous and goal-oriented
 - The BDI model introduces reasoning through beliefs, desires, and intentions (Bratman, 1987; Georgeff et al., 1999)

-This helped me understand how intelligent agents are more flexible and capable of decision-making compared to traditional systems.
+This helped me understand how intelligent agents are more flexible and capable of decision-making compared to traditional systems, particularly in dynamic environments where adaptability is required.

 ---